~ Lama Tsomo

 © 2016 photo by Tommy Martino for The Missoulian

 Linda Pritzker - Lama Tsomo

-Born into a Midwestern Jewish household to parents Robert Pritzker and Audrey nee Gilbert, she studied at Antioch University and eventually earned a Master’s degree in Counseling Psychology with a focus on Jungian analysis.
+Born in September of 1953 into a Midwestern Jewish household to parents Robert Pritzker and Audrey nee Gilbert, she studied at Antioch University and eventually earned a Master’s degree in Counseling Psychology with a focus on Jungian analysis.

 Motivated by a desire to help people find happiness in their lives, Pritzker moved to Colorado, started her psychotherapy practice, and began a path of spiritual inquiry in Tibetan Buddhism.

 Under the tutelage of Gochen Tulku Sangak Rinpoche, world holder of the Namchak Lineage of Tibet, Pritzker completed extensive study and spiritual retreat in the U.S. and in Nepal.
 After a decade of practice, Pritzker learned to speak Tibetan fluently and was ordained as one of the few American lamas (similar to the role of a rabbi or minister) in Tibetan Buddhism.
 She was also given the name "Lama Tsomo" (Lama Sangak Yeshe Tsomo) during an investiture ceremony in Nepal in 2005.

 Known for her warm, candid and humorous style, she teaches Tibetan Buddhist practice to students of beginning and intermediate levels, in the U.S. and abroad.
 She was a Founding Board Member of the Ewam Buddhist Center and is overseeing the planning and construction of the Namchak Retreat Ranch, a gathering place for Tibetan Buddhist learning and study in Western Montana.